tjd1234/cmpt120fall2022/lectures/lecture2/lecture2notes.md

 What are some questions computer scientists might ask about an algorithm?

 - how much memory does it use?
-- how many steps does it to find the GCD (running time)?
+- how many steps does it do to find the GCD (running time)?
 - how complicated is it? what sort of basic operations does it assume are possible?
 - does it always find the correct GCD?